Zolske/notes.zoltankepes.com/docs/books/c_programming_jeff_szuhay/part_1_c_fundamentals/8_creating_and_using_enumerations.md

 ### What are Enumerations?

 Enumeration or Enum in C is a special kind of data type defined by the user.
-It consists of constant integrals or integers that are given names by a user.
+It consists of constant integers that are given names by a user.
 The use of enum in C to name the integer values makes the entire program easy to learn, understand, and maintain by the same or even different programmer.

 - allow us to group conceptually related values together in an set (_to make the relationship between each value clear_)
 - helps to write more readable code, by grouping related values together, which can be used by an meaningful name